 The woody bush can grow to the size of a small tree and will quickly overwhelm and destroy native bushes, trees, and flowering plants, on which birds, pollinating insects, and other wildlife depend for food and healthy habitat.

 Want more information about invasive bush honeysuckle?
 Click on these links to learn more:

 Join us or follow along with our progress as we take on invasive bush honeysuckle.

 Honeysuckle Hackathon: This week-long event is part of the regional Honeysuckle Sweep for Healthy Habitat, which runs in the spring and fall months.
 Volunteers across the region remove bush honeysuckle and work to raise public awareness about the need to restore native plant biodiversity.
-The Honeysuckle Hackathon is scheduled for October 21-26, 2019 in Quarry Park.
+The Honeysuckle Hackathon is scheduled in the fall.
+Stayed tuned for more information!

-The Quarry Project: Join us one Saturday morning each month March-November to cut down honeysuckle in Meramec Highlands Quarry at Dee Koestering Park.
+The Quarry Project: Join us one Saturday morning each month March-November to cut down honeysuckle in Greentree Park.
 Register for a shift to join us!